sudipnext/QuoteReels/README.md

 ## 🤝 Contributing

-We welcome contributions to Reels Automator!
+We welcome contributions to QuoteReels!
 Here's how you can help:

 1. **Fork the repository** on GitHub
 2. **Create a new branch** for your feature or bugfix